Yellow-billed cacique

 The yellow-billed cacique (Amblycercus holosericeus) is a species of cacique in the family Icteridae.
-It is monotypic within the genus Amblycercus.
+It belongs to the monotypic genus Amblycercus.
 There is some question as to whether or not it is a true cacique.

 The plumage is entirely black.
 The legs and feet are dark gray.
 The eye is yellow or yellow-orange.
 The bill is yellow with a gray tinge.
 Measures 23 cm long.

 It is found in Belize, Bolivia, Colombia, Costa Rica, Ecuador, El Salvador, Guatemala, Honduras, Mexico, Nicaragua, Panama, Peru, and Venezuela.